-The purpose of Master of Arts in Intercultural Studies (MAIS) is to equip students for ministries in cross-cultural contexts, enabling them to be competent in leadership and communication with intercultural sensitivity.
+The purpose of Master of Arts in Intercultural Studies – Missiology (MAISM) is to equip students for a variety of Christian ministries in cross-cultural contexts, enabling them to be competent in leadership and communication with intercultural sensitivity.

-The MAIS program seeks to develop students with varied levels of cross-cultural exposure by
+The MAISM program seeks to develop students with varied levels of cross-cultural exposure by

-- providing foundational knowledge and skills to pursue advanced studies or research.
+- providing foundational knowledge and skills to pursue advanced studies in missiology.

-- nurturing commitment to pursue ministry in global context.
+- nurturing commitment to pursue Christian ministry in global context.